 ECCF has established arrangements regarding money management and custodianship with the following investment firms.
 They are required to be responsive to the Foundation’s investment policy.

-The above firms were selected in a formal proposal process, open to all worthy investment firms every three years.
+Investment firms are selected in a formal proposal process, open to all worthy investment firms every three years.
 Their performances are reviewed quarterly by the Investment Committee, and more frequently if needed.
 The Foundation’s selection of leading national firms provides local donors with access to state-of-the-art services and global expertise.
 In addition, exemplary Essex County firms are included at the Board’s discretion if all selection parameters are satisfied.

 Evaluation of investment managers’ performance will be based on comparison results achieved against absolute and relative return objectives.
 The Investment Committee reserves the right to evaluate and make any necessary changes regarding the Investment Managers.

-With ECCF's approval, newly donated assets may in some cases be invested through an investment manager recommended by the donor.
+With ECCF's approval, newly donated assets of over $200,000 may in some cases be invested through an investment manager recommended by the donor.
 However, each investment manager serves at the pleasure of ECCF Board of Trustees.
 Assets must be managed in accordance with policies and objectives adopted by the Investment Committee.